-The company does not have any Employees Stock Option Scheme in force and henceparticulars are not furnished as the same are not applicable.
+The Company does not have any Employees Stock Option Scheme in force and henceparticulars are not furnished as the same are not applicable.
 No proceedings against theCompany is initiated or pending under the Insolvency and Bankruptcy Code 2016.

-The Company seeks to Promote Highest levels of ethical standards in the normal businesstransactions guided by the value system.
-The SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 mandates formulation of certain policies for ListedCompanies.
+The Company seeks to promote highest levels of ethical standards in the normal businesstransactions guided by the value system.
+The SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 mandates formulation of certain policies for listedcompanies.
 The Policies are reviewed periodically by the Board and are updated based onthe need and compliance as per the applicable laws and rules and as amended from time totime.
 The policies are available on the website of the Company at www.nglfinechem.com

 44. ENHANCING SHAREHOLDER VALUE

 45. CAUTIONARY STATEMENT

 Statements in the Board's Report and the Management Discussion & Analysisdescribing the Company's objectives expectations or forecasts may be forward lookingwithin the meaning of applicable securities laws and regulations.
 Actual results maydiffer materially from those expressed in the statement.
-Important factors that couldinfluence the Company's operation include global and domestic demand and supply conditionsaffecting selling prices of Raw Materials Finished Goods input availability and priceschanges in government regulations tax laws economic developments within and outside thecountry and various other factors.
+Important factors that couldinfluence the Company's operation include global and domestic demand and supply conditionsaffecting selling prices of raw materials finished goods input availability and priceschanges in government regulations tax laws economic developments within and outside thecountry and various other factors.

 For and on behalf of the Board of Directors